 Dividend Yield: 8.2%

 REITs, by the way, are pools of money that allow individuals liquid access to real estate investments that wouldn’t otherwise be available to most retail investors.
 And a portfolio of mortgages is hardly the only way to develop a REIT.

 Whitestone owns a portfolio of consumer-oriented real estate, primarily in more affluent neighborhoods, providing space to “ecommerce-resistant” companies like Whole Foods Market, Verizon (wireless phone service) and True Food Kitchen restaurants.

 It’s a brilliant strategy, as its more than 3o% top-line growth from 2016 to 2018 shows.
-Whitestone’s forward yield is approaching 9%, which isn’t the highest among the monthly dividend stocks in focus, though it’s a solid return relative to the risk shareholders are assuming.
+Whitestone’s dividend yield is 8.2%, which isn’t the highest among the monthly dividend stocks in focus, though it’s a solid return relative to the risk shareholders are assuming.

 Prospect Capital (PSEC)

 It’s not the biggest business development company in the world, but somehow Prospect Capital (NASDAQ:PSEC) is still one of the best known.

 Its portfolio includes several familiar names like JD Power, Capstone Logistics, ACE Cash Express and video media company Cinedigm, just to name a few.

 It’s diversity that has helped smooth out the BDC’s bottom line from time to time when it might otherwise be erratic.